Vivint vs ADT: which home security system is better in 2026?

 Vivint and ADT are two of the most trusted names in home security.
 The pair uses high-grade cameras, accurate sensors, comprehensive monitoring services, useful smart home devices, and powerful AI technology to deliver robust systems.

-Read this comparison and get a complete breakdown of ADT and Vivint, including device quality, equipment cost, installation services, monitoring packages, and modern tech capabilities.
+So, which provider should you go with?
+To help you out, together with the Cybernews research team, I compared Vivint vs ADT based on product pages, contract terms, customer reviews, and features.
+Keep reading to get a breakdown of ADT and Vivint, their device quality, equipment cost, installation services, monitoring packages, and modern tech capabilities.

 Vivint vs ADT alarm systems: in a nutshell